conorgilmer/STV-Ballot-as-a-signature/README.md

 # STV-Ballot-as-a-signature
 PR-STV Irregular voting patterns which could be used as a ballot as a signature attack

+##Tasks
 - plot irish political parites on the political compass (politicalcompass.org)
 - plot regular voting pattern (between similar ideologies)
 - plot irregular voting patterns
 - analyse data from e-voting trial from 2002
+  - mode
+  - median
+--mean
 - generate possible combinations
+- classify actual votes as 'regular' and generated as 'irregular'

+##Data Used from e-voting trial from 2002
+- Meath2002.csv
+- DublinNorth2002.csv
+- DublinWest2002.csv